A wild whirlwind of a mess, without any coherence, without even a guiding principle.

 In mainstream movies today, “dark” is just another flavor.
 Like “edgy,” it’s an option you use depending on what market you want to reach.
 And it is particularly useful when injected into the comic book genre.

 Darkness no longer has much to do with feelings of alienation the filmmaker wants to express or purge, as was the case with a film like “Taxi Driver.”
 It’s not about exploring uncomfortable ideas, as was done in “The King of Comedy.”
-Do you think Todd Phillips, who co-wrote and directed “Joker,” and references those movies so often you might expect that Martin Scorsese was enlisted as an executive producer here as a way of heading off a plagiarism lawsuit, really cares about income inequality, celebrity worship, and the lack of civility in contemporary society?
+Do you think Todd Phillips, who co-wrote and directed “Joker,” and references those movies so often you might expect that Martin Scorsese was enlisted as an executive producer here as a way of heading off a plagiarism lawsuit (he dropped out not too long after signing on, however), really cares about income inequality, celebrity worship, and the lack of civility in contemporary society?
 I don’t know him personally but I bet he doesn’t give a toss.
 He’s got the pile he made on those “Hangover” movies—which some believe have indeed contributed to the lack of civility in etc.—and can not only buy up all the water that’s going to be denied us regular slobs after the big one hits, he can afford the bunker for after the bigger one hits.

 Which is not to go so far as to say that if you buy into “Joker,” the joke’s on you.
 (Except in the long run it really is.)
 If you live to see Joaquin Phoenix go to performing extremes like nobody’s business, this movie really is the apotheosis of that.
 As Arthur Fleck, the increasingly unglued street clown and wannabe stand-up comic down and out in what looks like 1980s Gotham (although who knows what period detail looks like in fictional cities), Phoenix flails, dances, laughs maniacally, puts things in his mouth that shouldn’t go there, and commits a couple of genuinely ugly and disgusting crimes with ferocious relish.